ZixinL007/ZixinL007.github.io/_pages/about.md

 - Future goal: Pursuing a Ph.D. in biostatistics to expand early diagnosis for both mental and physical diseases.

 👨‍💻 **Academic Experience:**
-- **Machine learning and statistical methods for modelling neuroscience data**
+- **Machine learning and statistical methods for modeling neuroscience data**
   - CSC funded Research Intern at the University of Alberta
   - Advisor: Prof. Ivor Cribben